-From dinner in a pumpkin to creepy hot dog fingers, we’ve got tasty Halloween-themed dinners that’ll satisfy your trick-or-treaters before they hit the candy trail
+From dinner in a pumpkin to creepy hot dog fingers, we’ve got tasty Halloween dinners that’ll satisfy your trick-or-treaters before they hit the candy trail

 Deviled Egg Spiders